 The adjacent base points will be joined through the polynomial of order 3 calculation.
-The determination of the parameters is performed through the use of the not-a-knot condition.
+The determination of the parameters is performed using the not-aknot condition.

 Extrapolation is not possible.
 There are no parameters for use as variables in the transformations.